Written by Pradeep

 Being a mother is one of the biggest joys of being a woman.
 The very feeling of giving birth to new life, the feeling of knowing that you are the world to someone and that you created such a beautiful little bundle of joy through those nine months is just out of this world.
-With being a mother, comes a great responsibility, to nourish, to carry and take care of the life within you.
-But before that, you need to prepare your body so that it can perform all these functions easily through the nine months of pregnancy.
-This is exactly what we wish to share with you: What you need to do to make pregnancy or getting pregnant easy, important lifestyle changes and tips.
-So read on!
+With being a mother, comes a great responsibility, to nourish, carry and take care of the life within you.
+Lifestyle changes are one among them.

-First of all, you need to know that your lifestyle has a great impact on your overall wellbeing.
+First of all, you need to know that your lifestyle has a great impact on your overall well-being.
 What you do, what you eat, all have an impact on your bodily functions.
-This is why it is so important to keep a track of your health and lifestyle when trying to conceive because many women don’t feel it is important, even though it is the biggest contributor in fertile health of a woman.
+This is why it is so important to keep a track of your health and lifestyle when trying to conceive because many women don’t feel it is important, even though it is the biggest contributor infertile health of a woman.

-Dear Mommy to be, there are very small and little changes that you make in your daily routine and lifestyle to get huge benefits in terms of health and fertility.
+Dear Mommy-to-be, there are very small and little changes that you make in your daily routine and lifestyle to get huge benefits in terms of health and fertility.
 Some of these changes are:

-- Eat healthy & balanced diet: Yes, the most important!
-What you eat, when you eat and from where you eat, all these matters.
+Yes, the most important!
+What you eat, when you eat, and where you eat, all these matters.
 A well-balanced diet will not only enhance your health but also make your chances of conceiving increase substantially because a healthy body means timely menstruation and ovulation.

-- Maintain optimum weight: You thought that weight shouldn’t be an issue for conception right?
+You thought that weight shouldn’t be an issue for conception right?
 Wrong, weight can be the biggest issue when conceiving.
-This is because an underweight body will most likely have an irregular ovulation and an overweight body will have excess insulin stored which will interfere with ovulation.
-In both the cases, chances of conception become drastically low.
+This is because an underweight body will most likely have irregular ovulation and an overweight body will have excess insulin stored which will interfere with ovulation.
+In both cases, chances of conception become drastically low.

 One of the key steps for conceiving is to understand your monthly menstrual cycle.
 This is because knowing about your cycle can help you plan better as you will know exactly when you are ovulating and when you should try.
 The first day of your period is counted as Day 1 of your cycle.

 It is recommended that women take at least 400-800 mcg of folic acid.
 Men, on the other hand, can contribute as well.
-Studies at the University of California Berkeley have shown that men who have a higher intake of folic acid in their body are able to reduce the number of abnormal sperm in their bodies by 20%, which means lesser chances of miscarriage, chemical pregnancy and birth defects
+Studies at the University of California Berkeley have shown that men who have a higher intake of folic acid in their bodies are able to reduce the number of abnormal sperm in their bodies by 20%.
+This means lesser chances of miscarriage, a chemical pregnancy, and birth defects

 Even though there are tons of other things that you can do or change in your lifestyle to improve your chances of getting pregnant, these are just a few of the more important ones.
-Make sure you consult your doctor before making any substantial changes in the lifestyle.
+Make sure you consult your doctor before making any substantial changes in your lifestyle.
 If you get this right, we can assure you that you’ll be seeing that positive line on the pregnancy test strip very soon.
 Good luck!